samshensclub/ResumeCLT/README.md

 # ResumeCLT

-This is a command line tool to help HR interns rename all the resumes they have received with the power of OpenAI and OCR.
+This is a command line tool to help HR rename all the resumes they have received with the power of OpenAI and OCR.

 ## Requirements